 What is Compensable Time?

-What is the definition of time worked?
+What is the Definition of Compensable Time Worked?

 FLSA and Portal-to-Portal Act

-Fair Labor Standards Act (FLSA)
+Fair Labor Standards Act

 Portal-to-Portal Act of 1947